Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/10/php-doc-comments-look-hideous.md

     - PHP
 ---

-I’m currently contributing to an open source framework, written in PHP.
+I'm currently contributing to an open source framework, written in PHP.
 I really want to be a good boy and do everything by the book, but I am really struggling with PHP Doc comments.

 The idea behind PHP Doc comments is okay (given the lack of real types).
 Any public API should be well documented, but when comment blocks account for more than 50% of a page it is time to question whether we are doing it right.